abieler/ices-desktop/README.md

      You should now be in the julia REPL (Read-Eval-Print-Loop) environment.
 The julia logo should be visible and some information on the version and build of your copy of julia.
      You can exit the Julia REPL by typing exit(), quit() or pressing CTRL+D

-  3. If it does not exist, create the file `.juliarc.jl` in your home directory.
-You can look up the home directory by typing `homedir()` in the Julia REPL.
-     Then add the following line to the .juliarc.jl file:

-     ```
-     push!(LOAD_PATH, pwd())
-     ```

-     This includes the current directory in which julia is running to the LOAD_PATH.
-(The list of places where Julia looks for modules to load)

   4. Inside the ices-desktop directory there is the `install.jl` script.
 Executing this script will install all missing julia packages.
 (Extensions to the julia base functionality)